shyampurk/kitchenML/README.md

 KitchenMLTestAIC.py : No arguments.
 Based on the prior observation obtained from executing KitchenMLTest.py, this program executes the best and worst performing model variant and displays the AIC metrics.

-All programs have been tested be executing through the scipy IDE under Anaconda 3 on Windows.
+All programs have been tested be executing through the spyder IDE under Anaconda 3 on Windows.